Sichao-Li/sichao-li.github.io/_pages/about.md

 ======
 - 2023.06.22: Presented (oral) our work in IJCNN 2023, Gold Coast, Australia
 - 2023.06.24: Build the personal webpage, congrats to myself!
+- 2023.10.13: Our paper "Multi-Target Neural Network Predictions of Mxenes as High-Capacity Energy Storage Materials in a Rashomon Set" accepted by *Cell Reports Physical Science*
+- 2023.11.09: I am going to visit for teaching at Shandong University (Weihai)